15 Vegetables That You Can Grow Indoors In Winter

 Microgreens

-Microgreens are great because they come in a wide variety of flavors and sizes.
+Microgreens are great because they come in various flavors and sizes.
 For example, arugula microgreens have a spicy, nutty flavor.
-In contrast, sunflowers have a nutty and mild flavor, and pak choy has an earthy and sweet flavor.
+In contrast, sunflowers have a nutty and mild flavor, and pak choy has an earthy and sweet taste.

 Sprouts